 These tours will teach you about the history of creole mansions and the people who lived there.
 Most offer guided tours of the mansions, grounds, and slave cabins.

 The Oak Alley Plantation is exceptionally picturesque due to the tunnel of 300-year-old oak trees that line the path to the house.
 A tour here will not only allow you to marvel at the old architecture but will also educate you about the unfortunate truths of plantation life and slavery.

 Want to learn more about the history of plantations and slavery, but don’t want to bother with figuring out how to get there?
 The Whitney Plantation tour and the Oak Alley Plantation tour offer convenient transportation from Central New Orleans.
 The Whitney Plantation is newly renovated and has an exhibit that specifically focuses on the children of slavery.

 Other plantations in the area to consider are the Laura Plantation, the Houmas House Plantation, and the Nottoway Plantation.

 I first discovered what a Pimm’s Cup was when I visited NOLA.
 Today still, it is my favorite summer afternoon drink!
 When in New Orleans, you cannot miss out on trying this delightfully light drink.

-This refreshing drink was created by James Pimm in London in the 1840s.
-Pimm’s is a gin-based spirit, made by infusing gin with a secret combination of herbal botanicals, caramelized orange and warm spices.
+The Pimm’s Cup was created by James Pimm in London in the 1840s.
+Pimm’s is a gin-based spirit, made by infusing gin with a secret combination of herbal botanicals, caramelized orange, and warm spices.